 30. Turn off lights and unplug electronics when not actively using them.

 Light bulbs, while they can be small, can add up to quite the power draw.
 Similarly, electronics that are plugged in often have a small draw even in a sleep or inactive state.
 Unplugging is the simplest way to be sure computer chargers, countertop appliances, and other electronics aren’t drawing your batteries down without your knowledge.

 This includes an inverter if you have one.
 Unless you need AC power turning the inverter off can save power.
 This is because it uses power to keep its electronics running even if your not using it.

-Pro Tip: Upgrade to RV LED lights if your RV doesn’t already have them.
+Pro Boondocking Tip: Upgrade to RV LED lights if your RV doesn’t already have them.
 This will significantly help with your overall lighting power draw.

 31. Cook on gas range instead of electric

-Instead of using the microwave, an induction cooktop, or other electric appliance, you should use the propane range in your RV to cook and save electricity.
+Instead of using the microwave, an induction cooktop, or other electric appliances, you should use the propane range in your RV to cook and save electricity.
 For instance, instead of using your electric coffee maker, heat water on the range and use a pour-over or French press coffee maker.

-Pro Tip: If you are running your generator or have adequate solar power in the daytime, use your electric appliances.
+Pro Boondocking Tip: If you are running your generator or have adequate solar power in the daytime, use your electric appliances.
 Once the sun starts going down (or hasn’t come up), switch over to your propane appliances for cooking.